xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 </div>

 ### LDP mLDP-only Session Capability (RFC 7473)
-In Agile Metro 3.0 we introduce the ability to only advertise mLDP state on each router adjacency, eliminating the need to filter LDP unicast FECs from advertisement into the network.
+IOS-XR has the ability to only advertise mLDP state on each router adjacency, eliminating the need to filter LDP unicast FECs from advertisement into the network.
 This is done using the SAC (State Advertisement Control) TLV in the LDP initialization messages to advertise which LDP FEC classes to receive from an adjacent peer.
 We can restrict the capabilities to mLDP only using the following configuration.
 Please see the implementation guide and configurations for the full LDP configuration.

 <div class="highlighter-rouge">
 <pre class="highlight">